IBM-Cloud/cfee-service-broker-kubernetes/README.md

 # CFEE Service Broker on Kubernetes

 This repository is a companion to the Isolated Cloud Foundry Enterprise Environment (CFEE) solution tutorial.
 It will deploy a Node.js service broker to an IBM Kubernetes Service cluster.
-A sample service can also be deployed to demonstrate binding with the [get-started-node](https://github.com/IBM-Cloud/get-started-node) sample.
+A Cloudant database service, and a [get-started-node](https://github.com/IBM-Cloud/get-started-node) app.

 The toolchain deploys the complete solution tutorial, assuming you have pre-created a CFEE instance and have created an org and space within CFEE.